Meeting Action Items That Actually Get Done: Auto-Extraction with Assignees and Due Dates

 AI is good at extracting action items, but it works best when people are explicit.
 Instead of "let's think about that," say "I will do X by Y date."
 The more specific the commitment, the more accurately the AI captures it.

-Review the AI Output
+Review the AI Suggestions

 Use the Summary, Not Just Action Items